fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 ## Boolean

-Encoded as byte with 0 or 1 for false or true;
+Encoded as byte with 0 for false or 1 for true.

 ## Integer

 UInt8, Int8, UInt16, Int16, UInt32, Int32, UInt16, Int64 encoded as
-1,2,4, or 8 bytes.
+1, 2, 4, or 8 bytes.

-VarInt are encoded as:
+VarInt is encoded as:

 * Top bits of first byte is 0, then 7 bit signed integer (-64 to 63)

-* Top bits of first byte is 10, then  6+8 bit signed integer  ( -8192 to 8191 )
+* Top bits of first byte is 10, then 6+8 bit signed integer (-8192 to 8191)

-* Top bits of first byte is 110, then  5+16 bit signed integer ( 1,048,576 to 1,048,575 )
+* Top bits of first byte is 110, then 5+16 bit signed integer (1,048,576 to 1,048,575)

 * Top bits of first byte is 1110,0001 then next 4 bytes 32 bit signed integer

 * Top bits of first byte is 1110,0010 then next 8 bytes 64 bit signed integer

-VarUInt are encoded as:
+VarUInt is encoded as:

 * Top bits of first byte is 0, then 7 bit unsigned integer

 * Top bits of first byte is 10, then 6+8 bit unsigned integer

 * Top bits of first byte is 110, then 5+16 bit unsigned integer

 * Top bits of first byte is 1110,0001 then next 4 bytes 32 bit unsigned integer

 * Top bits of first byte is 1110,0010 then next 8 bytes 64 bit unsigned integer

 ## String

-Strings are encoded as a VarUInt length in bytes (not characters) followed by a UTF-8 version of the string.
+Strings are encoded as a VarUInt length in bytes (not characters) followed by a UTF-8 representation of the string.

 ## Blob

 Blobs are encoded as a VarUInt length in bytes followed by the binary data that goes in the blob.

 # Full Intra Request